BOSTON COLLEGE UPENDS BOSTON UNIVERSITY, 4-2

-Junior forward Kevin Hayes had a goal and an assist for the Eagles
+Junior forward Kevin Hayes registers goal and assist for Eagles

 BOSTON, Mass. - In the first tilt of the year between the crosstown rivals, the No. 11/12 Boston University men's ice hockey team dropped a 4-2 contest to top-ranked Boston College on Sunday evening at Agganis Arena.